behave/behave/docs/gherkin.rst

  If the background section has scrolled off the screen, you should think about using higher-level steps, or splitting the features file in two.

-.. _`calling steps from other steps`: api.html#calling-steps-from-other-steps
+.. _`calling steps from other steps`: api.rst#calling-steps-from-other-steps
 .. _`Cucumber Background description`: https://github.com/cucumber/cucumber/wiki/Background